vsch/ArduinoNanoLowPowerSleepMode/README.md

       you can remove the diode from where it is and use it where it's intended by manually wiring between the USB +5 and the +5V of the module.
+   5. If you need 3.3V from the Nano module, then you will need to cut a trace which is connecting the 3.3V regulator to `USB+5` and solder a wire from the 3.3V regulator to `+5V`.
-   5. To use USB port for communications and programming when it is connected but disable the USB driver chip when it is not, you will need to:
+   6. To use USB port for communications and programming when it is connected but disable the USB driver chip when it is not, you will need to:
       1. Desolder the resistor that connects to the `USB +5` line and